SucismitaChutia/Data-Science-Portfolio/README.md

 ## 1. Exploring the Kaggle Data Science Survey
 The link to the Jupyter notebook can be found [here](../master/Exploring%20the%20Kaggle%20Data%20Science%20Survey/notebook.ipynb)
-## 2. A Visual History of Nobel Prize Winners
+## 2. TV, Halftime Shows and the Big Game
+Analysis of data from the Superbowl Halftime shows, the American football extravaganza.
-The link to the Jupyter notebook can be found [here](../master/A%20Visual%20History%20of%20Nobel%20Prize%20Winners/notebook.ipynb)
+The link to the Jupyter notebook can be found [here](../master/TV%2C%20Halftime%20Shows%2C%20and%20the%20Big%20Game/notebook.ipynb)
 ## 3. Level difficulty in Candy Crush Saga
 The link to the Jupyter notebook can be found [here](../master/Level%20Difficulty%20in%20Candy%20Crush%20Saga/notebook.ipynb)

+## 4. A Visual History of Nobel Prize Winners
+The link to the Jupyter notebook can be found [here](../master/A%20Visual%20History%20of%20Nobel%20Prize%20Winners/notebook.ipynb)

-## 4. Dr. Semmelweis and the discovery of handwashing
+## 5. Dr. Semmelweis and the discovery of handwashing
 The link to the Jupyter notebook can be found [here](../master/Dr.%20Semmelweis%20and%20the%20Discovery%20of%20Handwashing/notebook.ipynb)

 ## Note